Cooking bacon in the oven?

 I have to say that I LOVE bacon.
+Do you think Kevin Bacon loves it, too?

 No. I don’t overindulge, but when it’s offered, I sure as heck ain’t passing the stuff up!